NicolasRoever/rct_voice_based_ai_companion/README.md

   scores are not imputed.
 PHQ-8 improvement outcomes require baseline ≥10.
 - Usage columns give days relative to each UTC randomization date.
 Weekly windows are days −1–6 and 7–13; nonusers count as zero.
 SDs use `ddof=1`.
-  Exported safety counts use the original `floor(elapsed days) <= 14` filter.
 - Power calculations are prospective planning calculations; the ANCOVA power uses the stated baseline-correlation approximation.

-The pipeline checks 158 original manuscript values, eight table sample-size entries, robustness-table numbers and stars, and the four original main models.
-It also checks input hashes and the values written into the manuscript and tables.
-Original reported values are validation references, never analysis inputs.

 ## Reuse